clojurewerkz/machine_head/README.md

 ## Project Maturity

+Machine Head is not a new project but some Paho Java features may be missing from the Clojure API.
-Machine Head is *very* young and not complete.
-However, the key functionality (connections, publishing, subscriptions) is supported.
+However, the key functionality
+(connections, publishing, subscriptions) is supported.
 Barring the fact that [documentation](http://clojuremqtt.info/) is work in progress, we encourage you to give the library a try.